Radionuclides · 2024

 +Is there Combined Radium in Omaha, NE tap water?

-Yes — Omaha, NE's 2024 Consumer Confidence Report lists Combined Radium at 0.54.
-Omaha, NE's 2024 report shows Combined Radium detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Omaha, NE's 2024 Consumer Confidence Report lists Combined Radium at 0.54 pCi/L. Omaha, NE's 2024 Combined Radium measurement is below the federal limit.

 +What's the federal limit for Combined Radium in drinking water?